 Long dresses and skirts

-Long dresses or skirts are useful and comfortable and will help you stay culturally appropriate.
 You should opt for three-quarters length at least though ankle length is probably better.

-Dresses should at least be short sleeve and if there is a cleavage, you can wear a think tank top underneath.
+Dresses should at least be short sleeve and if there is a cleavage, you can wear a tank top underneath.

 Loose trousers with a t-shirt or blouse